jadecobra/python_tdd_exercises/source/how_to/passing_values.rst

   import unittest
   import telephone

-  class TestPassingValues(unittest.TestCase):

-      def test_text_messages(self):
-          self.assertEqual(
-              telephone.Telephone.text('hello'),
-              'I received this message: hello'
-          )

 the terminal shows a :doc:`/exceptions/ModuleNotFoundError`

 .. code-block:: python

   ModuleNotFoundError: No module named 'telephone'

-and I add it to the list of exceptions encountered
+I add it to the list of exceptions encountered

 .. code-block:: python